 Anticipating the needs of people with disabilities and applying universal design concepts during the planning stages of your project activities and products will make these valuable resources more accessible to everyone.

 Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Act Amendments of 2008 prohibit discrimination against individuals with disabilities.
 According to these laws, no otherwise qualified person with a disability shall, solely by reason of his/her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity.
 This means that your project resources and activities should be accessible to qualified individuals with disabilities.
 Contact legal counsel at your institution or your regional Office for Civil Rights about legal mandates relevant to your project.

 Making your project welcoming and accessible to individuals with disabilities will benefit society by making STEM opportunities available to more citizens and enhancing STEM fields with the perspectives of people with disabilities.

 Consult the following resources on universal design:

 - CAST: Transforming education through Universal Design for Learning

 - The Center for Universal Design in Education

 AccessSTEM Knowledge Base

-The Alliance for Students with Disabilities in Science, Technology, Engineering, and Mathematics (AccessSTEM), is directed by DO-IT (Disabilities, Opportunities, Internetworking, and Technology), and funded by the NSF's Research in Disabilities Education program (cooperative agreement #HRD-227995 and award #HRD-833504).
+The Alliance for Students with Disabilities in Science, Technology, Engineering, and Mathematics (AccessSTEM) is directed by DO-IT (Disabilities, Opportunities, Internetworking, and Technology) and funded by the NSF's Research in Disabilities Education program (cooperative agreement #HRD-227995 and award #HRD-833504).
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the NSF.